How to book a course?

 Persons who use machinery and equipment according to the definitions of hot work in all environments where there is a risk of fire occurring must have a valid certificate from the Norwegian Fire Protection Association or a cooperating organization in other Nordic countries.

-Is there a requirement for a certificate in Norwegian legislation?
+No , there is no requirement for a certificate in Norwegian laws or regulations.

 In connection with certificate requirements, hot work is understood as work where machines and equipment are used that generate sparks and heat that can lead to fire.